EdwinFeinberg1/rabbiRag/README.md

 RabbiGPT is a minimal Retrieval Augmented Generation (RAG) interface that uses a subset of texts from [Sefaria](https://www.sefaria.org/) to answer questions.
+Originally, only five books of the Torah were used, but now it includes:

+- **Derekh Hashem (The Way of God)** by Rabbi Moshe Chaim Luzzatto (Ramchal)

+- **The Beginning of Wisdom**

-Only five books of the Torah are used (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) and all text is pulled from the English translation available on Sefaria.
+All text is pulled from the English translation available on Sefaria.

 The application consists of a small Flask server with a simple mobile-friendly front end.
 Queries are embedded with `sentence-transformers` and stored in a